 Such a high Customer acquisition Cost is obviously not sustainable in the long run, but use it as a growth hack and know when to stop.
 As a newcomer to the market, you must play to your strengths while reducing your spending to a minimum.
 Instead of rushing right into billboards, hoardings, and other types of marketing that never actually help with conversion, look for more organic alternatives to bring in traffic.
 Your company’s operations are similar to those of the other players.
 Give it advantages that others don’t have.

 So, here’s your fintech growth hack: offer incentives to new customers and referrals.
 You may not have $70 million to play with, but you will have some kind of marketing budget, and when it comes to fintech growth hacking, you must not be afraid to spend.

 There’s a reason why growth hacking is a startup term these days.
-It should not be confused with inbound marketing.
+Do not confuse it with inbound marketing.
 The main distinction between the two is the time factor.
 While inbound marketing is done with the goal of long-term sustainability in mind, growth hacking is done primarily (mainly by startups) to increase numbers in a short period of time.

 Creating a sense of urgency for a product has proven to be a great growth hack for many fintech firms.

 As growth cultivates curiosity.
 All you need to do is restrict your platform to ‘invite-only,’ and only the company or its users could invite others to sign up on the portal.
 To sign up, users must first like and follow you on Twitter and Facebook, and only then will they receive an invite.
 This will increase social media presence and also aided in filtering the audience to those who were genuine.
 Because, quite frankly, who in their right mind today would go out of their way to sign up for a platform unless they are actually interested?